gitKrystan/2025-emberfest/slides.md

 </div>

 <!--
-The cache options that we added to our `getAllTodos` query builder mean that:

-* when we use this `createTodo` builder to create a new todo...
+* The cache options that we added to our `getAllTodos` query builder mean that when we use this `createTodo` builder to create a new todo...
 * Because it sets the 'createRecord' OpCode and specifies 'todo' in its `cacheOptions` types...

 Our query from the previous builder will automatically be invalidated and re-fetched the next time its results are rendered.